Grant Work | Visual Story Editing | Project Management: Democracy + Communism: 1. Bulgaria: 25 Years After Democracy

 - Bulgaria: 25 Years After Democracy

-Most shudder at the memory of the regime’s brutal ideologies and closed borders; yet just as many, turned sour from post-1989 political corruption, brutal job market and crimes of desperation, equate democracy to disaster.
+Most shudder at the memory of the regime’s brutal ideologies and closed borders; yet just as many, turned sour from post-1989 political corruption, a brutal job market and crimes of desperation, equate democracy to disaster.